espressif/esp-hosted/docs/Linux_based_host/Design.md

 	- SPI peripheral driver

 # Protocol Definition
-This section explains the communication protocol between a host and ESP module.
+This section explains the communication protocol between a host and ESP peripheral.
 As mentioned earlier, the basic transport layer is implemented over SDIO and SPI.
 BT/BLE is also supported over UART which follows standard UART protocol.
 Below section explains SDIO and SPI transport protocol.

 ### SDIO transport layer
 **This section is only applicable for ESP32.
 ESP32-S2 does not support SDIO interface** ESP peripheral advertises 2 SDIO functions.
 ESP-Hosted solution is implemented on function 1.
 Though function 2 is advertised, it is not in use.

-Following are few important SDIO registers provided by ESP Module:
+Following are few important SDIO registers provided by ESP peripheral:
 * 0x3FF5508C: Interrupt vector used by host to interrupt ESP peripheral
 ```
 bit 0: Open data path on ESP peripheral device